devrazn/LaravelEasyNav/README.md

 ---

-### isRoute() - Matches Named Routes
+### isRoute() - Matches Named Routes (customized functionality)

-This rule will mark an element as active if the current page matches a specified named route.
+This rule will mark an element as active if the current page matches a specified named route(s) passed as '|' separated string or as an array.

 ```
+Nav::isRoute($routeName='', $activeClass = "active")
-Nav::isRoute($routeName, $activeClass = "active")
+Nav::isRoute($routeNames=[], $activeClass = "active")
 ```

 **Parameters:**

-- `$routeName` - REQUIRED String
+- `$routeName` - REQUIRED String or Array
-	This is the named route you wish to match.
+	This is or these are the named route you wish to match.
 It must match the values registered in the "name" column when you run `php artisan route:list`
 - `$activeClass` - OPTIONAL String
 	This defaults to the value defined under `default_class` in your config file or `"active"` if no config is generated